adil-hussain-84/UiAutomatorExperiments/README.md

 # UiAutomator Experiments

-This project houses a number of Android applications which each demonstrate a particular aspect or problem of the `uiautomator` library.
+This project houses a number of Android applications which each demonstrate a particular aspect or problem of the [UiAutomator](https://developer.android.com/training/testing/ui-automator) library.

 The applications in this project are as follows: